boazbk/tcs/lec_03a_computing_every_function.md

 ### Proof by Python (optional) { #functionsynsugarthmpython }

 We can write a Python program that implements the proof of [functionsynsugarthm](){.ref}.
-This is a Python program that takes a  NAND-CIRC-PROC program $P$ that includes procedure definitions and uses simple "search and replace" to transform $P$ into a standard (i.e., "sugar free") NAND-CIRC program $P'$ that computes the same function as $P$ without using any procedures.
+This is a Python program that takes a  NAND-CIRC-PROC program $P$ that includes procedure definitions and uses simple "search and replace" to transform $P$ into a standard (i.e., "sugar-free") NAND-CIRC program $P'$ that computes the same function as $P$ without using any procedures.
 The idea is simple: if the program $P$ contains a definition of a procedure `Proc` of two arguments `x` and `y`, then whenever we see a line of the form `foo = Proc(bar,blah)`, we can replace this line by: